vmware-archive/vsphere-storage-for-kubernetes/documentation/index.md

 ---
 title: vSphere Storage for Kubernetes
+summary: "This documentation is not applicable to vSphere CSI Driver.
+Please visit https://vsphere-csi-driver.sigs.k8s.io/ for information about vSphere CSI Driver."
 ---

 ## Introduction

 Containers have changed the way applications are packaged and deployed.
 Not only containers are efficient from an infrastructure utilization point of view, but they also provide strong isolation between process on same host.
 They are lightweight and once packaged can run anywhere.
 This user guide outlines integration of vSphere storage with Kubernetes.

 ## Persistent Storage in Container World